-For more details concerning our employment agreements and severance agreements and plans, please refer to Potential Payments Upon Termination or Change in Control beginning on page 48 of this proxy statement.
+For more details concerning our severance pay plan and change in control severance agreements, please refer to Potential Payments Upon Termination or Change in Control beginning on page 52 of this proxy statement.

-Executive Compensation Determinations for Fiscal Year 2014
+Executive Compensation Determinations for Fiscal Year 2016

-The following discussion describes the Compensation Committee's executive compensation determinations for fiscal year 2014, beginning with a description of the portion of the annual executive bonus program tied to corporate performance.
+The following discussion describes the Compensation Committee's executive compensation determinations for fiscal year 2016, beginning with a description of the portion of the annual executive bonus program tied to corporate performance.

-The corporate performance criteria for fiscal 2014 can be organized into three general groups as described in the table below.
-These criteria included certain predefined "stretch" goals that, to the extent met, entitled the executives to receive up to an additional 50% of the portion of their target bonuses tied to corporate performance; however, unless corporate goals (including the "stretch goals") representing at least a 50% payout of the target corporate bonus were achieved, no bonuses would have been paid based on corporate performance.
-The table also shows the relative weighting of the performance objectives within each group based on target, maximum (assuming achievement of "stretch" goals); and actual attainment for fiscal year 2014.
-As shown in the table, based on our management's assessment of its performance against the performance criteria described below, the
+The corporate performance criteria for fiscal 2016 can be organized into four general groups as described in the table below.
+These criteria included certain pre-defined "stretch" goals that, to the extent met, entitled the executives to receive up to an additional 50% of the portion of their target bonuses tied to corporate performance; however, unless corporate goals (including the "stretch goals") representing at least a 50% payout of the target corporate bonus were achieved, no bonuses would have been paid based on corporate performance.
+The table also shows the relative weighting of the performance objectives within each group based on target, maximum (assuming achievement of both target and "stretch" goals); and actual attainment for fiscal year 2016.
+As shown in the table, the Compensation Committee determined that 105% of the portion of the executives' target bonuses tied to corporate performance had been earned for fiscal year 2016.
+The committee's determination was based on our management's assessment of its performance against the performance criteria described below, which the committee evaluated in the following overall context: